Prepare for a successful transition to NDSU by getting ready to register for classes and attending Orientation.

 Make a Reservation

-- Instructions for making a reservation for orientation or the virtual panel will be sent to your email on October 20.
+- Instructions for making a reservation will be sent to your email.
 Please contact ndsu.admission@ndsu.edu with questions.

 - We strongly encourage you to register for classes before orientation.
-However, there will be an opportunity to register during orientation if you haven't already done so with an academic advisor.
+However, if you haven't met virtually with an academic advisor to register by your orientation date, you will register during on-campus orientation.

 Complete You Belong Here Modules

-- The required You Belong Here's seven modules have essential information important to all students.
-Complete the modules before you attend Orientation because your experience will build on what you learn in the modules.
+- You Belong Here's seven modules have essential information important to all students.
+Complete the modules before your class registration appointment.

 Step 4: